Contractor Agreement Template in India [Free Download]

 Definition and Purpose of Contractor Agreements in India

-A contractor agreement, also known as a freelance agreement or independent contractor agreement, is a crucial legal document in India that plays a significant role in defining the relationship between a hiring party and an independent contractor.
-In the Indian context, these agreements are governed by various laws and regulations, including the Indian Contract Act, 1872, and the specific rules set forth by the Indian government.
+A contractor agreement in India also called a freelance agreement or an independent contractor agreement—is a legally binding document that defines the working relationship between a company (hiring party) and an independent contractor.
+These agreements are primarily governed by the Indian Contract Act, 1872, along with other applicable labor, tax, and compliance regulations.

 Legal requirements and considerations for Contractors in India